• Art Magazine

 07 Google: “I’m Feeling Lucky” button

 Despite being less of a direct merchandising campaign and more of an iconic feature, the "I'm Feeling Lucky" button a subtle piece of branded merchandise.
-It appeared on T-shirts, mugs, and stickers, and although it was often unauthorized, the brand loved it.
+It appeared on T-shirts, mugs, and stickers, and although often unauthorized, the brand loved it.

 The concept of the button itself was the result of the bubbling and playful creative energy that was particularly prevalent in the search engine giant's pioneering days.
 It was a silly but charming feature that reflected Google's early mentality.

-Creativity is king
+Creativity is King

 A cornerstone to ensure that the product is not just any item, but rather a perfect extension of what the brand stands for, lies in reflecting the soul of the brand.